jessicarush/git-notes/README.md

 `git reset filename.txt`  –– remove a staged file
 `git commit`  –– takes you to your editor to write a commit comment.
 Once you save and close the file, the commit will complete
 `git commit -m 'My comments'`  –– commits right away using the commit comments in quotes
-`git commit --amend`  –– opens an editor to allow you to make changes to your last commit message.
+`git commit --amend`  –– opens an editor to allow you to make changes to your last commit message (not pushed to github yet).
 `git diff`  –– will show a basic diff of the files
 `git difftools`  –– to look into - will do a diff using a better tool
 `git log`  –– shows your commit log